Barophobia/Cornucopia/README.md

-# Cornucopia
+# techdocs

- Just a website with Techology, Software and Hardware Information.
+A website for technical writing